 - Appeared as junior counsel on behalf of the employer in an UNCITRAL arbitration concerning the termination of a contract for the design and construction of a process plant.
-(Dubai seat, local law).
+(Dubai seat, Eritrean law).

 - Instructed as junior counsel for a local authority defending a substantial final account claim under a contract for the renovation of a public park.
 (English seat, English law).

 - Instructed as junior counsel for a contractor claiming an extension of time and time-related costs in relation to the construction of a luxury office and residential tower in Dubai.
 (Dubai seat, UAE law).

 - Instructed as junior counsel in a sub-contractor’s claim for payment under a contract for the construction of a cruise terminal in Hong Kong (Hong Kong seat and law).

 Omar has advised and acted at all stages of the litigation process.
 Examples of his construction litigation work include:

 - Instructed as junior counsel on behalf of a Dutch property developer defending a final account claim in respect of a contract for demolition works carried out as part of a luxury hotel project in central London.